 Recipes Similar To Camping French Toast

-A French toast casserole is a great way to feed an entire family.
-This Campfire Dutch Oven French Toast recipe uses bread cubes.
-The toast cooks in a 350 F degree oven for approximately 40-50 minutes.
+A French toast casserole is a great way to feed an entire family using one pot camping meals.
+This Campfire Dutch Oven French Toast recipe’s flavors come from cinnamon, sugar, nutmeg and cloves.
+It’s a great alternative when strawberries and blueberries are not in season.
+You let the bread cubes soak in the egg batter then pour into a Dutch oven or foil pan, cover with lid and bake until golden brown.
 It is served with one of my favorite toppings, a simple powdered sugar glaze.

 This Orange Pecan French Toast is another amazing breakfast made with Texas toast.
 The homemade syrup is what makes this recipe so special.
 It uses butter, brown sugar, dried cranberries, orange zest and juice to make an almost-gourmet topping.

 Campfire French Toast Recipe

 - 4 slices Texas toast or other, thick-cut bread

 - 1 teaspoon cinnamon